 As the library grew, we organized each component into an artboard: typography, colors, buttons, dropdowns, input fields, tiles and more.

 We knew that this was a challenging project.
 There were things we wish we would have done differently.

-- Documentation: Delineate what you should use as well as what you shouldn't use.
+Documentation: Delineate what you should use as well as what you shouldn't use.
+Elaborate on why.

 While this project required us to carve out time and resources, the library enabled us to: